 Secured loans and debt consolidation

-Many secured loans are offered as a way to consolidate your existing debts.
-The interest rates are often lower than unsecured personal loans because the risk to the lender is reduced when the loan is attached to your property.
+Many secured loans are offered as a way to consolidate your debts.
+The interest rates are lower than unsecured personal loans because the risk to the lender is reduced when the loan is attached to your property.

-If you're considering consolidating your debts it could also be a sign that you're finding it difficult to pay your existing debts.
-In this case we'd recommend getting expert debt advice on your available options before securing a debt to your home.
+In this case we would recommend getting expert debt advice on your available options before securing a debt to your home.